Rewrite the Content for a Website Intro Section … And You Could Earn $200!

 This sample website has a few problems we’d like you to fix with a content makeover.

-- First, we don’t have any idea where the clinic is located.
-Since a chiropractic clinic is likely to be a local business serving patients in a local area, it’s important to make it obvious in the content: this is where we are, and who we serve.
+- First, we don’t have any idea where the business is located.
+Since a landscaping business is likely to be a local business serving customers in a local area, it’s important to make it obvious in the content: this is where we are, and who we serve.
 More on this in a moment.

-- Second, the headline isn’t inviting or engaging in any way.
-It simply names the practice.
-It’s not presenting a wonderful solution, relief, desired outcome, or anything that would inspire the visitor.
+- Second, there’s no inviting or engaging headline.
+There’s simply the name of the company.
+There’s no wonderful solution, relief, desired outcome, or anything that would inspire the visitor.

-- Next, the subhead, “Quality Care You Can Trust” is generic and not specific to the care/relief/outcome a patient can receive here.
-There’s no copy that helps the visitor picture himself getting quality care and remarkable relief here.
+- Next, the subhead, “Quality Lawn Care You Can Trust” is generic and not specific to the amazing landscaping outcome or end result a customer can enjoy with this company.
+There’s no copy that helps the visitor picture getting quality care and remarkable enjoyment from their surroundings.

-- The body copy is very formal and dry, using medical terms … and frankly, projecting that they’re quite proud of themselves.
-Sadly, it doesn’t really say how their approach will solve the visitor’s needs in a unique and powerful way.
+- The body copy is very generic, stating “an experience unlike any other landscaper.
+Check out Our Services to find out the ‘essentials plus’ services.”
+Sadly, it doesn’t really say what this means; how they’re unlike any other and will solve the visitor’s needs in a unique and powerful way.

 Turn this vague, ho-hum, and locally invisible web page into appealing copy that’s a first-impression winner, leading to interest and action.